doedotdev/data/README.md

-# data-mining
+# uc-data-mining
-Data Mining - class with Matlab as the preferred tool
+University of Cincinnati Data Mining - class with Matlab as the preferred tool